Liao Zhongkai

 Liao Zhongkai (April 23, 1877 – August 20, 1925) was a Chinese-American Kuomintang leader and financier.
-He was the principal architect of the first Kuomintang–Chinese Communist Party (KMT–CCP) United Front in the 1920s.
+Liao was the principal architect of the first Kuomintang–Chinese Communist Party (KMT–CCP) United Front in the 1920s.
 He was assassinated in Canton in August 1925.

 Early life

-Liao was born in 1877 in San Francisco and received his early education in the United States.
-He was one of twenty-four children.
+Liao was born in 1877 in Alameda, California and received his early education in the United States.
+He was one of nineteen children.
 His father Liao Zhubin, who had five wives, was sent to San Francisco by the Hong Kong and Shanghai Bank.